genakogan/data-base-course/README.md

 # data-base-course
-## Solve all the labs for SCE using PostgreSQL and SQL Developer.
+## Solutions all the labs for SCE using PostgreSQL and SQL Developer.